 But one day I found myself with a week off from work when none of my friends was free or able to join me.
 So I decided to go alone.
 And the rest is history.
-Below a bit more on why this trip didn’t exactly go very well.
+Below I will explain a bit more on why this trip didn’t exactly go very well.

 So without further jibber-jabber from me here are 7 main reasons why I believe travelling solo will change your life.
 Forever.
 Because it definitely changed mine.